 Any time a pregnancy ends in a loss, there are very complex feelings for the couple.
 The loss may be particularly hard if the pregnancy followed lengthy infertility treatment or previous pregnancy losses.

 Pregnancy loss is not uncommon: up to 15% of confirmed pregnancies end in miscarriage, and experts think that the number is much higher in very early pregnancy before testing can be done to confirm the pregnancy.

-Before 20 weeks pregnancy
+Miscarrying before 20 weeks pregnancy

-After 20 weeks pregnancy
+Miscarrying after 20 weeks pregnancy

 When a pregnancy spontaneously ends after 20 weeks, it is called stillbirth.
 Stillbirth is much less common.
 There are many known reasons for stillbirth including problems with placenta, genetic problems in the fetus, fetuses that grow too slowly, and infections.
 About half of the time we never find a reason for stillbirth.

 Many women and their partners who have had a pregnancy loss report the experience during and afterwards to be extremely emotionally devastating and painful.
 Some doubt their body’s ability to carry a pregnancy successfully in the future.
 This is especially true if there were previous losses or fertility treatment.
 But surviving the emotional impact of pregnancy loss is possible.
 And many women go on to have successful pregnancies.